 3. Skipping Out on Rest

-You simply can’t run every single day and expect to avoid injury.
+You can’t run every single day and expect to avoid injury.
 Even the easiest jog puts some strain on your body.
 Take a day or two between running sessions to give your body a chance to heal.

 4. Premature Returns from Previous Injuries

 When you’re coming back from a running injury, it’s crucial to follow your podiatrist’s exact treatment plan.
 As a Houston running doc, I do my best to give you options that allow you to stay active while you heal.
-But I only suggest activities, like swimming, that will keep your fitness levels up without inhibiting the healing process.
+So check out these tips for keeping up your stamina when you have to take a break.